 Southern New Hampshire University's MBA in Athletic Administration graduate program combines traditional MBA training with a special focus on the skills and knowledge you will need to advance your career.
 The faculty at SNHU bring years of direct, hands-on experience in the industry and are current on the latest trends, issues and challenges facing athletic administrators today.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your online MBA at SNHU include:

-According to the U.S. Bureau of Labor Statistics, employment of education administrators - a category in which athletic administration falls under - is expected to grow by about 10 percent by 2020.
-Competition for these jobs is also expected to grow, which makes having an athletic administration-focused MBA on your resume all the more important.
+According to the U.S. Bureau of Labor Statistics, employment of postsecondary education administrators - a category that includes athletic administration - is expected to grow by about 10 percent through 2026.* Competition for these jobs is also expected to grow, which makes having an athletic administration-focused MBA on your resume all the more important.
 You also have the flexibility to apply your MBA training toward areas such as marketing, sales and public relations to help you get your foot in the door as an athletic administrator.